 OK! – What’s the Catch?

-- Having to give up some autonomy ; you still have autonomy over what you do in your own home.
-Having to negotiate and accept compromise over the communal space and facilities can be frustrating and time consuming but most find it worth the enormous advantages of jointly run facilities, the richness of group activities and the pleasure of living in a place like this which would probably be unaffordable on your own.
+- Having to give up some autonomy.
+You still have autonomy over what you do in your own home but recognizing that different people have different priorities and having to negotiate and accept compromise over the communal space and facilities can be frustrating and time consuming.
+It’s a trade-off and works for those who enjoy and value the advantages of jointly running things, the richness of group activities and the pleasure of living in a place like this which would probably be unaffordable on your own.

-- Meetings and slower decision making; This is one of the main challenges of cohousing but is greatly outweighed by the benefits of community living for most people.
+- Meetings and slower decision making; This is one of the main challenges of cohousing but is outweighed by the other benefits of community living for most people.